theuerc/Website/src/routes/blog/gitpod-for-startups.md

 **TL;DR**

-- With “Gitpod for Startups”, we offer eligible companies free services for up to 2 years
+- With “Gitpod for Startups”, we offer eligible companies a 50% discount for up to 2 years
-- Gitpod remains free, even as you scale your workload and your engineers
+- Gitpod remains discounted, even as you scale your workload and your engineers
-- Remote development enable startups even more to build great things, faster
+- CDEs enable startups to build great things, faster

 > When building great things, the last thing you need is unnecessary friction that slows you down and diverts your focus.
 We understand that, we’re in the same boat ⛵️.